DorkHelmet/rankingsystems/README.md

 https://www.ggrecon.com/guides/yu-gi-oh-master-duel-ranks-ranked-system/

 ### Pokemon Online
-doens't really have a ranking system.. https://forums.pokemontcg.com/topic/76579-competitive-modes-on-ptcgo/
+doens't really have a ranking system, and matchmaking is a total disaster, I only have this here as an example what NOT TO DO. https://forums.pokemontcg.com/topic/76579-competitive-modes-on-ptcgo/

 ### HeartStone

-Heartstone tracks players win through the ranking system using "Stars", get enough stars and you will rank up.
+Heartstone tracks player's wins through the ranking system using "Stars", get enough stars and you will rank up.

 * There are 40 new player ranks, 50 regular ranks, and a prestigious Legend rank above all other ranks.
 * New players to Hearthstone start in the Apprentice League, which contains 40 ranks, from Apprentice 40 to Apprentice 1.
 These ranks are exclusive to new players only, and players cannot lose stars in these ranks.
 * There are five Tiers for established Hearthstone players: Bronze, Silver, Gold, Platinum, and Diamond.
 Each league has a range of 10 levels, numbered from 10 to 1 in increasing level.
 For example, a player can be categorized as being in "Gold 5", "Gold 2", or "Diamond 1".
 * Players advancing out of Diamond 1 of the normal player ranks will be inducted into the prestigious Legend rank.
-*

 Winning matches earns players stars, and stars are needed to advance ranks.
 Each rank contains three "star slots", so only three stars are needed to advance out of each rank.
 The number of stars awarded for winning each match is determined by a Star Bonus, which is given at the start of each season, and also by a winning streak bonus.
 Players are awarded a Star Bonus based on both the player's MMR and numbered rank in the previous season.This Star Bonus is a multiplier on the number of stars a player earns from each match win.